Urban aquaculture: History

-Going into expert detail on the history and inception of urban aquaculture throughout Europe and discussing early examples prototypes of urban aquaculture that could be found in “Roman villas, monasteries, castles, manors and millponds” in ancient Europe.
-It can be concluded that aquaculture during this time represented advancements in technology, ways to demonstrate social status, a means to avoid poor fish capture, and an increasing consumer demand for seafood.
-Furthermore, It is described that the pressures and events that eventually led to abandoning these various systems, which include several notable historical events such as the fall of the Roman Empire, and both the depopulation and economic regression that occurred during the medieval time period.
+Aquaculture dates to 1000 BCE in China.
+Early examples of European urban aquaculture could be found in Roman villas, followed by monasteries, castles, manors and millponds” in medieval Europe.
+The practice variously represented advancements in technology, ways to demonstrate social status, a means to avoid poor fish capture, and an increasing consumer demand for seafood.
+Significant historical upheavals, such as the fall of the Roman Empire and both the depopulation and economic regression that occurred during the medieval time period disrupted and undermined the practice.